International Condom Day

 Observing International Condom Day

 The main purpose of this holiday is to encourage people to wear condoms while having sex with their partner, but there are also a variety of events that are held on this day.
-This includes free HIV and STD testing, seminars, webinars, and donation drives for HIV/AIDS nonprofit organizations.
+These include free HIV and STD testing, seminars, webinars, and donation drives for HIV/AIDS nonprofit organizations.

-We encourage people to donate to the AHF, the International AIDS Society of AIDS United on this day.
+We encourage people to donate to the AHF, the International AIDS Society, or AIDS United on this day.
 We also encourage people to spread the word about this holiday using the hashtag #InternationalCondomDay on social media.